 Myrndir turned to look at the dome and amongst the maelstrom of grief and rage flooding from his mind to hers, she sensed a flicker of hope.
 She held him closer, her tail wrapped around his, as if with her very self she could buffet the tides that were coming.

 The water was so dark it appeared black at first.
 But Nathan had found that if you just stood a little longer, looked a little harder, you saw a multitude of varying shades.
 Light filtered in to the deep, even here.
-He realised his jaw was clenched again and rubbed his hand over his chin, consciously releasing it.
-The tension was still there though, pulling the muscles in his back into constant tightness.
+He rubbed his hand over his chin, consciously releasing his clenching jaw.
+The tension still ran through him though, pulling the muscles in his back into constant tightness.

 Something out in the dark waters glittered and his eyes narrowed.
 They were always there.
 Watching them.
 An unexpected smile tugged at his lips.
 As if he wasn’t watching them back.